Amaanb27241919/OmniFlow-Technologies/replit.md

 ## Overview

-OmniFlow is a comprehensive dual-vertical AI-powered platform that combines personalized consulting services (OmniFlow Advisory) with scalable SaaS automation solutions (OmniCore).
+OmniFlow Tech is a comprehensive dual-vertical AI-powered platform that combines personalized consulting services (OmniFlow Advisory) with scalable SaaS automation solutions (OmniCore).
 The platform is designed to serve startups, SMBs, and solopreneurs with a complete service-to-SaaS transition pipeline.
+The platform features assessment-first automation positioning with realistic data throughout.

 ## User Preferences